Iran executes British-Iranian dual national Alireza Akbari says state media

 On Friday, State Department deputy spokesman Vedant Patel criticized the pending execution.

-.“The charges against Ali Reza Akbari and his sentencing to execution were politically motivated.
+“The charges against Ali Reza Akbari and his sentencing to execution were politically motivated.
 His execution would be unconscionable,” she said.

-“We are greatly disturbed by the reports that Mr. Akbari was drugged, tortured while in custody, interrogated for thousands of hours, and forced to make false confessions.”
+“We are greatly disturbed by the reports that Mr Akbari was drugged, tortured while in custody, interrogated for thousands of hours, and forced to make false confessions.”

+Iran, whose relationship with the West has steadily worsened since the US pulled out of a joint nuclear agreement, has been rocked in recent months by anti-government protests.

+The protests were triggered following the death of 22-year-old Mahsa Amini, who was arrested by morality police in Tehran for allegedly breaking the country's strict dress code.
+She collapsed at a detention centre and died three days later in hospital.

 Join our commenting forum